Pediatric Nutrition Therapy

 What is the difference between a Nutrition Diagnosis vs A Medical Diagnosis?

-The medical diagnosis can only be giving by a MD or OD.
+A medical diagnosis can only be given by an MD or OD.

-A Nutrition diagnoses relates specifically to something that can be managed through diet.
+A nutrition diagnosis relates specifically to an issue that can be managed through diet.
 An individual can have more than one nutrition diagnosis.

 Medical Diagnosis: Autism Spectrum Disorder

-1) Disordered Eating pattern related to limited foods liked and eaten by client as evidence by diet history and observed behaviors.
+1) Disordered eating pattern – related to limited foods liked and eaten by patient, as evidenced by diet history and observed behaviors.

-2) Underweight related to minimal food intake and picky eating as evidence by BMI/age below the second percentile.
+2) Underweight – related to minimal food intake and picky eating, as evidenced by BMI/age below the second percentile.

-When working with Atlantic Speech Therapy a plan of care is established to address each individual Nutrition diagnosis.
+When you work with Atlantic Speech Therapy, we establish a plan of care to address each nutritional diagnosis.

 How do I know if my child could benefit from nutrition therapy?

-Good nutrition is an essential part of everyone’s health.
-If you are concerned with picky eating, weight loss, overweight and obesity, nutrient deficiencies, food allergies, celiac disease, sifting through the information found on the internet, or general wellness you may benefit from Nutrition therapy.
+If you are concerned with picky eating, weight loss, overweight and obesity, nutrient deficiencies, food allergies, celiac disease, or general wellness, you may benefit from nutrition therapy.

-Food can be used as a coping mechanism and may result in overeating or under eating; either way both of these actions may lead to a form of malnutrition.
+Food can be used as a coping mechanism that results in overeating or undereating.
+Both of these actions may lead to a form of malnutrition.
 Nutrition therapy can give you the tools to change your behavior and address these concerns.
-Behaviors take time to change and this does not occur in one day.
+But remember, behaviors take time to change, and they don’t occur in one day.